Please note the information below is for road traffic accident claims only.

 A claims management company is, in effect, a middle man.
 They can handle the administrative elements of your claim but they’re unable to take legal action on your case.
 That means if your case requires a court hearing, a claims management company will have to instruct a solicitor on your behalf.

-We’re open 7 days a week, from 8am to 9pm Monday to Friday, 9am to 5.30pm on Saturday, and 9.30am to 5pm on Sundays.
-A member of our award winning staff will always be available to take your call during those hours.
+We’re open 7 days a week, from 8am to 8pm Monday to Friday, 9am to 5pm on Saturday, and 10am to 4pm on Sunday.
+A member of our award-winning staff will always be available to take your call during those hours.
 You can also contact us through our website at any time with the options to complete a claim form or request a call back.